 • Maintenance strategy report for façade access.

 1.1.3.
-Access for maintenance of façade and roof of sky bridges (prerequisite)
+Access for maintenance to façade, soffit, and roof of sky bridges (prerequisite)

 To ensure safe and efficient access to facilitate cleaning, maintenance, and of façade and roof of enclosed sky bridges.